wyatt8740/icc-burn/README.md

 # icc-burn

-This permanently **(and irreversibly)** burns an ICC profile correction into an image.
+This permanently **(and irreversibly)** bakes an ICC profile's color corrections into an image.
 Nice for brute forcing color management onto wallpapers, in software without color management, and so forth.
-Just don't use the images on any other screens, ever. :)
+Just don't use the images on any other screens, ever, or try to view them in any properly color managed programs. :)

+Using images that have had ICC corrections baked in with color managed software will get the same corrections applied a second time and therefore look wrong.
+The only real use-case for this is viewing images in non-managed software (setting desktop wallpapers is a great example of where this is harmless, except that your screenshots will look wrong on other screens).

 Written as a proof of concept for possibly adding color management to MComix.
 Doesn't seem like it'll be that hard after all!

+## Dependencies

+* Python 3
+* Pillow (Don't use PIL; it's been dead for a decade).

+## Notes

 The ICC files here are ones I made for my own personal use.
 They are included for testing purposes, but if you want to try them on your screens you can go